almende/memo-nodes/index.md

 Among the features of MemoNodes, we count:

-- The “cells” of MemoNodes memory are completely immutable Nodes: any change in value and/or Arcs will lead to a new Node creation, but with the same node ID (the old value will become discarded, but still available in the node history).
+- The ï¿½cellsï¿½ of MemoNodes memory are completely immutable Nodes: any change in value and/or Arcs will lead to a new Node creation, but with the same node ID (the old value will become discarded, but still available in the node history).

 - Arcs point to Node IDs, all nodes representing the same value (at different times) share the same Node ID.